PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DateSpam-StowOnSideFarmer.md

 ## Program Description

 Farm the Stow-on-Side bargains dealer.
-It requires activating the VS glitch.
+It requires activating the Y-Comm glitch.

 This program runs at 14.2 seconds per purchase.